Azure-Samples/modern-data-warehouse-dataops/archive/e2e_samples/deployment_stamps/README.md

 When an end-user of any of the three Tenants, (i.e., User1, who belongs to Tenant B), sends a request to the API of Stamp1 to get latest telemetry data, the API will:

-- first interact with Azure AD to check whether User1 belongs to Tenant B and whether the user has access to the data;
+- first interact with Microsoft Entra ID to check whether User1 belongs to Tenant B and whether the user has access to the data;
-  > in this sample, Azure AD App registration, App roles, Users and Groups, Enterprise App are used to manage the multi-tenant environment.
+  > in this sample, Microsoft Entra App registration, App roles, Users and Groups, Enterprise App are used to manage the multi-tenant environment.
 For more details of how to setup the authentication environment, please check [Authentication and Authorization](docs/AUTH.md).
 - then query tenant details information from CosmosDB to check whether the specified device id belongs to Tenant B;
 - once the access right has been confirmed, the latest telemetry data of the specified device id saved in Table storage will be returned to User1.